Shel Horowitz

 A native of New York City, he returned to that city to work at two literary agencies as a manuscript reader, and then worked for a year and a half as a VISTA Volunteer community organizer with the Gray Panthers.
 Pursuing poetry on the side, he became very active in the New York open poetry scene, and met Dina Friedman at an open reading in Greenwich Village.

 Drawing on the marketing he'd practiced in and after college, Shel began marketing his own business locally, and grew it to the largest of its kind in a three-county service area.
-In 1985, he published the first of three books on low-cost, high-impact marketing.
+In 1985, he published the first of eight books on low-cost, high-impact marketing.
 Gradually, he expanded his practice to marketing for other businesses and nonprofits.
 He began using e-mail as a marketing tool in 1994, set up the first version of the Frugal Fun website in 1996, and quickly developed a reputation internationally as a skilled copywriter and marketing strategist who knows how to stretch a marketing dollar.
-His client list now includes accounts in Europe, Asia, and all across the U.S.; his books have sold to dozens of countries, and one of them has been translated into Korean.
+He's served consulting, copywriting, and speaking clients on five continents; his books have been republished in South Korea, Japan India, Mexico, Italy, and Turkey, and several have won awards.
+His main website is Going Beyond Sustainability

 Dina Friedman

-Dina graduated from Cornell University with an English degree in 1978, and returned to her home city of New York, where she met Shel a couple of months later.
+Dina graduated from Cornell University with an English degree in 1977, and returned to her home city of New York, where she met Shel in the fall of 1978.
 She has taught writing since 1981, at Mount Holyoke College, Holyoke Community College and the University of Massachusetts at Amherst, through Amherst Writers & Artists, and in her private studio.
 She's also taught public speaking in college and adult education settings.

+Her two Young Adult Novels, Escaping Into the Night (Simon & Schuster) and Playing Dad's Song (Farrar, Straus & Giroux) have both won awards.
+She's also the author of a poetry chapbok, Wolf in the Suitcase (Finishing Line Press).
 Her poetry, fiction, and drama have been published in numerous magazines and literary journals, including The Sun, Calyx, Peregrine, Amelia, The Worcester Review, Hurricane Alice, Tsunami, Poetry Motel, Slant, and many others.
 She's been nominated twice for a Pushcart Prize (once for fiction, once for poetry), and has also won the Reed Smith Prize for fiction, and the Athena Press Pallas Award for drama.
 She was a semi-finalist in the PEN syndicated fiction contest.
-Author of several plays and numerous poems and stories, Dina is currently putting the finishing touches on her third novel, Second Chances.
+Author of several plays and numerous poems and stories, Dina has written several other novels for both adults and children.
 She's also published nonfiction in the Washington Post, Worcester Telegram & Gazette, and several Western Massachusetts papers, and was a contributor to the Paddington International Guide to Business Travellers.

 After working as a copy editor at Oxford University Press, Dina went into community organizing and social work before joining Accurate Writing & More in 1987.